willharwood/subjectiveimmortality/SOURCES.md

 The present argument: my hand is supported by my arm, which is supported by my shoulder, my body, the chair, the earth, etc. Doesn't this chain of support require a _current_ first support?
 Doesn't it, unlike the historical first cause above, require a first-supporter to still exist?
     Gridlock!
 Da Vinci's self-supporting bridge.
     If the chair were to disappear, my arm would not fall immediately.
 My body would fall first.
 There would be a delay.
-    If the sun were to disappear no one would notice for over eight minutes!
+    If the sun were to disappear no one would notice for over eight minutes.